 Under this definition, if an officer or employee of an agency appears in an official capacity, the agency and not the person is a party.
+A staff division authorized to act on behalf of the agency may be a party under this division.
+See Section 610.190 and Comment ("agency" defined).

 For provisions on intervention, see Sections 644.110-644.150.

 This section is not intended to address the question whether a person is entitled to judicial review.
-This division deals with standing to seek judicial review in Section [to be drafted].
+Standing to seek judicial review is dealt with in other law.

-§ 610.520.
+15 § 610.520.
 Person